Renewable Energy (RENG)

 RENG 335.
 Solar Photovoltaic System Design.
 (3 Credits)

-The focus of RENG 335 is on siting solar PV systems, National Electrical Code Article 690, roof analysis, wind loading, weight loading, array withdrawal forces, sliding forces, 1- line electrical diagrams, system grounding, off-grid systems, optimizing system efficiency, and troubleshooting.
-Paperwork necessary for grant funding and New York State local ordinances are also covered.
-Prerequisite: MATH 102, MATH 123, or MATH 141 and RENG 231.
+Develop fundamental solar photovoltaic system design skills with emphasis on siting solar PV systems, National Electrical Code Article 690, roof analysis, wind loading, weight loading, array withdrawal forces, sliding forces, 1- line electrical diagrams, system grounding, off-grid systems, optimizing system efficiency, and troubleshooting.
+Gain an understanding of paperwork necessary for grant funding and New York State local ordinances.
+Prerequisites: MATH 102, MATH 123, or MATH 141 and RENG 231.
 3 credits (2 hours of lecture and 3 hours of laboratory), fall semester.

 RENG 340.
 Renewable Energy Heat & Cool.
 (3 Credits)

-The focus of RENG 340 is on the design of renewable and clean space heating and cooling systems, which may include biomass heating, solar thermal, and heat pump technologies, as well as integration with conventional systems.
-Design considerations will include heating and cooling load estimation, equipment sizing and specification, duct sizing and design layout for forced-air systems, hydronic system sizing and layout of heat emitters, and system controls and monitoring.
-Pre-requisites: RENG 240 3 credits (3 hours lecture), spring semester
+Design renewable and clean space heating and cooling systems, including biomass heating, solar thermal, and heat pump technologies, integrated with conventional systems.
+Learn to estimate heating and cooling loads, size and specify equipment, and design layouts for ducted forced-air and hydronic systems.
+Explore heat emitter sizing, system controls, and monitoring.
+Prerequisite: RENG 240.
+3 credits (3 hours lecture), spring semester.

 RENG 350.
 Energy Economics & Financing.
 (3 Credits)

-This course will introduce students to the principles of energy economics including the following: energy supply and demand, energy security, energy price regulation, and environmental externalities.
-Financing topics related to energy efficiency and renewable energy, such as power purchase agreements and leases will be explored.
-This course will cover the key aspects of renewable energy project motivation and project development.
-Students will learn the skills needed to both develop a project budget and financially evaluate a renewable energy project.
-Pre-requisite: MATH 102, MATH 123, or MATH 141, or permission of the instructor 3 credits (3 lecture hours), Spring or Fall semester
+Explore the principles of energy economics, including supply and demand, energy security, price regulation, and environmental externalities.
+Learn financing strategies for energy efficiency and renewable energy, such as power purchase agreements and leases.
+Study key aspects of renewable energy project motivation and development, gaining the skills to create project budgets and conduct financial evaluations.
+This course provides a comprehensive foundation in the economic and financial considerations critical to renewable energy projects.
+Prerequisite: MATH 102, MATH 123, or MATH 141, or permission of the instructor.
+3 credits (3 lecture hours), fall or spring semester.

 RENG 355.
 Renewable Energy Law & Policy.
 (3 Credits)

-This course will examine the goals, impacts, benefits, and challenges of both federal and state energy laws and policies.
-Current energy industry examples will be used to illustrate specific policies and strategies pertaining to the implementation of renewable energy systems and technologies.
-Students will research a specific energy policy or law and analyze and evaluate the implications, benefits, and challenges of implementing the policy or law.
-3 credits (3 lecture hours), Spring or Fall semester Prerequisite: Junior standing or permission of the instructor
+Examine the goals, impacts, benefits, and challenges of federal and state energy laws and policies.
+Analyze current energy industry examples to understand strategies for implementing renewable energy systems and technologies.
+Research a specific energy policy or law, evaluating its implications, benefits, and challenges.
+This course provides a practical understanding of how energy policies shape the adoption and development of renewable energy solutions.
+Prerequisite: Junior standing or permission of the instructor.
+3 credits (3 lecture hours), fall or spring semester.

 RENG 420.
 Wind Energy Development & Analytics.
 (3 Credits)

-The focus of RENG 420 is on siting small wind systems, plotting and analyzing Weibull and Rayleigh wind distribution functions, analyzing wind shear and turbulence data, tip-speed ratios, optimizing turbine-inverter inter-actions for maximum energy production, rotor design, electrical system design, National Electrical Code, and system troubleshooting.
-Paperwork necessary for grant funding and New York State ordinances are also covered.
-This course will heavily emphasize the NABCEP requirements for small wind site assessment.
-Prerequisite: MATH 123 or 141, and RENG 221 3 credits (2 hours of lecture and 3 hours of laboratory), spring semester
+Develop wind project design and development skills for siting wind systems, analyzing Weibull and Rayleigh wind distribution functions, and evaluating wind shear, turbulence, and tip-speed ratios.
+Learn to optimize turbine-inverter interactions for maximum energy production, design rotors and electrical systems, and apply National Electrical Code standards.
+Develop skills in system troubleshooting and complete the paperwork required for grant funding and compliance with New York State ordinances.
+This course provides a foundation in wind system design and operation.
+Prerequisites: MATH 123 or 141, and RENG 221.
+3 credits (2 hours of lecture and 3 hours of laboratory), spring semester.

 RENG 435.
 Solar Development Engineering.
 (3 Credits)